Umarrrrrrrr/M2B/README.md

 - Device tokens are stored under `users/{uid}/devices/{token}` with metadata (`platform`, `updatedAt`).
 - `DeviceTokenRegistrar` automatically requests permission and invokes `PushTokenService.registerToken` after login.
+- `notifyExpiringSubscriptions` sends an FCM alert when a sub is within 3 days of expiry.
+- `onSubscriptionApproved` (below) notifies both patient and doctor when status flips to active.
 - Cloud Functions:
   - `expireSubscriptions`: runs daily and marks overdue subscriptions as `expired` while syncing the nested documents.
   - `notifyExpiringSubscriptions`: runs daily, looks for subscriptions expiring within 3 days, and sends FCM notifications to both patient and doctor if device tokens exist.